wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 0.9.5.1 =
+* removed the possibility to multi vote by clicking really fast (before the ajax response came in)

 = 0.9.5 =
 * added the shortcode [reaction_buttons] (can be activated in the config)